-- Maintain universal masking and distancing in accordance with AAP and CDC recommendations, particularly as students maintain in-person learning, to accommodate needs of CYSHCN.
+- When community level of COVID-19 is medium or high, maintain universal use of face masks and physical distancing in accordance with AAP and CDC recommendations, particularly as students maintain in-person learning, to accommodate needs of CYSHCN.

 - Support additional academic, mental and behavioral health needs of students and staff related to the pandemic.

 - Collaborate with families to understand the reason virtual instruction is being requested and consider modifications to the in-person instruction model that might allow for in-person instruction.

 - Arrange access to adequate internet bandwidth, connection speeds and individual devices for instruction and training for families on use, particularly those with less digital fluency.

 - Provide options for aides (in person at home or virtual) or home nursing, preferably through the IEP, to assist CYSHCN with virtual learning.